 The Statement in Open Court was read before Mr Justice Mann, the Managing Judge in the phone hacking litigation – please click here to read the statement.

-Kris Marshall was represented by Alex Cochrane and Christopher Hutchings.
+Kris Marshall was represented by Christopher Hutchings.